uafgin/YouTubePlayList/README.md

 ## running the app

-* before running the app make sure port 3001, 4001 is free
+* before running the app make sure port 3001 and 4001 is free

 finally now we can run our app by running the next and final line:
 ```bash